Black spot algae in pool

 Removing copper from pool water

 CuLator Metal Eliminator removes copper and most other metals from pool water.
-This helps to prevent metal stains from appearing in your pool later.
+This helps to prevent metal stains from appearing in your pool later on.
 Algaecides may contain a copper complex that should be removed a few months after treatment.
 CuLator Metal Eliminator is unique because it can physically remove copper and other metals from pool water.
 Your pool shop will help you to measure the copper levels in your pool water.
 Click here for more information about CuLator Metal Eliminator.

 Types of algae found in swimming pools

 - Green algae is the most common and fastest-growing algae types found in swimming pools.
 It will often turn your pool water green or cloudy overnight!
 It most commonly starts in corners or areas where automatic pool cleaners are unable to access, such as steps.
 Furthermore, low chlorine levels, warm temperatures and very high phosphates are the perfect combinations for algae growth.
 We can remove green algae in less than 48 hours and keep it gone.

 MUSTARD (OR YELLOW)